RubbaBoy/RubbaBoy/README.md

 <br>

-My name is Adam Yarris, a freshman Computer Science major at RIT.
+My name is Adam Yarris, a sophomore Computer Science major at RIT.
 I've been devoting most of my time in the last 7 years to programming, doing my best to learn along the way.
 My stuff is usually stupid or useless, sometimes a healthy mix of both.